Cards and Account

 At the Main library, you can use your library card, if you have one, to access a PC.
-If you don’t you can ask for a guest pass at the Adult Services Desk.
-At the Branch, you will need to sign in for a PC at the desk.
+If you don’t, you may get a guest pass at the Adult Services Desk.
+At the Downtown Branch Library, you may sign up for a PC at the Circulation Desk.

 You can use your Bedford and Campbell county card here.
 If you only have an Amherst card, you will need to sign up for a Lynchburg card at the Circulation desk.
 You will need to show a photo ID.
 Cards are free.